 The village of Lipno nad Vltavou is a popular Czech destination in Southern Bohemia near the Šumava Mountains.
 Its history dates back to the 16th century when the settlement was involved in the timber industry and inhabitants made their living rafting timber on the Vltava River.
 The village is a 1.5 hour train ride from České Budějovice.
 From the train station it’s a two-mile walk on a pleasant trail that wraps around Lipno Lake, the largest lake in the Czech Republic and known as the “Czech Sea”.

 The medieval town of Český Krumlov is about a 30 minute drive from České Budějovice and one of the first places in the Czech Republic listed as a UNESCO World Heritage Site.
 It’s positioned in a lush valley surrounded by the Vltava River with the Blansko Forest to the north and Šumava National Park to the south.

 The area is popular with sports enthusiasts for camping, river rafting, hiking, biking, kayaking, and cross-country skiing.
-A stunning mix of spectacular Gothic, Renaissance, and Baroque styles Český Krumlov is famous for the architecture of its medieval castle complex.
+A stunning mix of spectacular Gothic, Renaissance, and Baroque styles Český Krumlov is famous for its medieval castle complex.
 I climbed the castle tower to enjoy sweeping panoramic views of the town and the Vltava – a lovely experience!

 After several weeks in smaller Czech towns and villages a month of exploring the larger city of Prague was a welcome change.
 Surrounded by the Vltava River Prague is the center of Bohemia and the heart of the Czech Republic.
 One of the oldest and most beautiful cities in the world, it’s known as the “Golden City of 100 Spires”.
 Its eclectic variety of architecture includes Gothic, Medieval Romanesque, 19th century Neo-Baroque, Art Nouveau, 20th century Art Deco, and Cubist.
 The dynamic city is divided into quarters and districts and my apartment was on the cusp of Stare Mesto (Old Town) and Nove Mesto (New Town) – a great location in a busy, exciting part of the city.